Best Laptops for Mechanical Engineering Students

 Is a touchscreen useful for mechanical engineering students?

 Not really.
 Touchscreens add cost, drain battery faster, and add glare to the display.
 CAD software is designed for mouse and keyboard input.
-A touchscreen might be nice for annotating PDFs or taking handwritten notes with a stylus, but it’s not a feature I’d prioritize or pay extra for.
-Spend that money on more RAM or a better GPU instead.
+A touchscreen might be nice for annotating PDFs or taking handwritten notes with a stylus, but it’s not a feature worth prioritizing or paying extra for.
+That money is better spent on more RAM or a better GPU.

 Should I buy a laptop or a desktop for mechanical engineering?